The India Museum Revisited

 About the Project

-At the dispersal of the India Museum the 20,000 objects transferred to the South Kensington Museum (later the V&A) were inventoried in a catalogue printed for internal use in 1880.
-That list has formed the basis of the analysis and reconstruction presented here, in which the contents are reunited in virtual form and are set in context.
-Additionally, the sources of the items are investigated and the donors to the collection are reviewed.
+At the dispersal of the India Museum in 1879 the 20,000 objects transferred to the South Kensington Museum (later the V&A) were inventoried in a catalogue printed for internal use in the following year.
+That list forms the basis of the analysis and reconstruction presented here, augmented where appropriate by objects surviving in the collections, in order to reunite the contents and their supporting documentation in virtual form and to set them in context.
+Additionally, the geographical sources of the items are investigated and the identity of the donors to the collection are reviewed.

-In the growing literature on colonial history mention is frequently made of the museum, but in the absence of accessible contemporary records it has been subject to a great deal of misinterpretation.
-By bringing together available data on the formation of the collection, its display and its constituent objects, the India Museum will be restored to its rightful place as one of the most important and influential institutions of its day in London, both in representing the sub-continent to the public and (in its latter years) as a driver of international trade.
+Although frequently mentioned in the growing literature on colonial history, the absence of easily accessible documentation of the museum has rendered it subject to a great deal of misinterpretation.
+By bringing together available data on the formation of the collection, its ambitions, its methods of display and its constituent objects, the project aims to restore the museum to its rightful place as one of the most important and influential institutions of its day in London, both in representing the sub-continent to the public and (in its latter years) as a driver of international commerce.

-The principal product will be a book, to be published (with the same title as the project) in 2023 by V&A Publications in association with UCL Press.
-As well as appearing in hard copy, the volume will be freely available on open access through the UCL Press website.
-The material presented here and in forthcoming blog posts is intended to complement the book and to make available in greater detail some of the most important resources on which it has been based.
+The principal product will be a book with the same title as the project, The India Museum Revisited, written by Andrew W. Mellon Visiting Professor Arthur MacGregor and published by V&A Publications in association with UCL Press.
+As well as appearing in hard copy (in the course of 2023), the volume will be made freely available on electronic open access through the UCL Press website.
+The material now presented on the project’s own website and in forthcoming blog posts is intended to complement the book and to make available in greater detail some of the resources on which it has been based.

 The catalogue of 1880